 If you liked the Southwest Virginia hiking scenery from the above three trails and want a similar experience close by, try Blowing Rock, North Carolina on your next hiking vacation.
 Just a 3-hour drive southwest of Roanoke, you’ll sure to enjoy what amazing landscape Blowing Rock has to offer, not to mention its amazing, hometown dining.

 More Virginia Outdoor Opportunities

-If the more difficult level hiking is not your thing, don’t worry because the Roanoke region has more outdoor options.
+If the more difficult level hiking is not your thing, don’t worry because the Roanoke region has more incredible opportunities to enjoy the outdoors.

 Again, just minutes north of Roanoke, Carvins Cove is another local favorite hotspot for hiking and biking trails, boating and horseback riding.
 This natural reserve has three parking lot entrances – the Boat Dock, Bennett Springs, and Timberview – depending on what you wish to do.